MohammadrezaFarahmand/Gallery/README.md

 Builds the app for productio to
 It correctly bundles React in productiomoe andopimze s th buifthbt pormace The build is minified and the filenames includ te
-Your app is ready to be deploy
+Your app is ready to be deplo
 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

 ### `npm run ejec